What Are the Withdrawal Symptoms of Suboxone?

 Despite the fact that Suboxone is often used to help people overcome addictions to powerful opioids, it’s still an opioid itself, and complications can arise while using it as well as when trying to taper off of it.
 Emergency room visits that involved buprenorphine increased from 3,161 in 2005 to 30,135 in 2010.
 About 13% of the visits was due to adverse reactions and 52% were for nonmedical use.
 This underscores the importance of medically supervised withdrawal management.
 Clients who experience any complications during withdrawal will have access to a team of medical professionals who will ensure their comfort and safety and manage any severe complications that might arise.
 In most cases, though, severe complications are not a major part of the opioid recovery process.

 If a loved one is showing signs of addiction or misuse of Suboxone (or buprenorphine), the first step is to enroll them in a medical detox program.
 Following detox, inpatient programs incorporating various types of therapy can be effective at navigating individuals toward sobriety.
-Completion of an inpatient program may be followed by an outpatient program, which can be an effective way to help a loved one ease back into everyday life slowly while acquiring the tools needed for long-term recovery.
+Completion of an Orange County inpatient treatment program may be followed by an outpatient program, which can be an effective way to help a loved one ease back into everyday life slowly while acquiring the tools needed for long-term recovery.